The Office for Budget Responsibility

 The Treasury’s Public Spending Statistics and Public Expenditure Statistical Analyses (PESA) give more recent figures but include the procurement of goods and services by one public sector body from another.

-According to this source, gross spending on public sector procurement was £379 billion in 2021/22 across the UK.
+Gross spending on public sector procurement was £407 billion in 2023/24 across the UK.

-Published budgets for 2022/23-2024/25 suggest procurement spending staying at around the higher levels seen in 2021/22.
+Published budgets suggest procurement spending increasing by around 10% in 2024/25.
 Note that these figures are based on government budgets which do not cover the full public sector, unlike the figures quoted above.
+They are also not adjusted for inflation.

 Other useful sources include for procurement statistics include: